bdsoha/expycted/README.md

     - `be_of_type(self, value)`: checks if `self.value` is of specified type
     - `inherit(self, value)`: checks if `self.value` inherits/is a specified type

-__Project is currently in its infancy, contributors and issues are welcome__
+__Project is currently in its infancy, contributors, pull requests and issues are welcome__